 What Is a Good ACoS for Amazon?

 When analyzing your ACoS on Amazon, you may wonder what a good Amazon ACoS for your business is.
-However, there is no set ACoS that you should strive for.
+However, there are no set ACoS that you should strive for.
 A “good” ACoS is based on your strategy.

 A good ACoS is determined by several factors, including the type of product sold and the margins associated with that product.
 For example, a product with a 50% margin can afford a higher ACoS than one with a 20% margin.
 Finally, Amazon’s ACoS is a tool that can help advertisers optimize their Amazon advertising campaigns and ensure they are getting a good return on their investment.